valschi/PUI2017_vjs306/HW5_vjs306/README.md

 Together we merged the tables and did the initial plots it was actually fun how it was coming together.

 For the modeling part Matt and I worked together again, also with Sarah and the other Matt.
 Here the code was very similar to what we did in class, and the graphs looked alike, but quite honestly the concept was a bit blurry.

-On Wednesday Srikanth also helped me get better on the OLS and WLS.
-But still, the OLS and WLS need more refinement for them to show more relevant information, as well as I had some work left to do on the influence graph but with limited time I had to find a stop.
+On Wednesday Srikanth also helped me get better on the OLS and WLS, I had missed to do it per person ans also my scale need a better fit.
+I didn't have all the time to properly interpret the influence graph.